Now some fresh pickings from the Political Grapevine:

 Iranian President Mahmoud Ahmadinejad has reiterated his doubt about the Holocaust for the second time in a week, telling an Islamic conference, "If the killing of Jews in Europe is true, and the Zionists are being supported because of this excuse, why should the Palestinian nation pay the price?"
 The president came under fire from allies like Russia and Saudi Arabia last week after expressing doubt about the Nazi genocide of Jews, and suggesting that Israel be moved to Europe — all during an international Muslim conference to denounce "extremist thought."

-If there was ever any doubt that the long knives are out for Bob Woodward, consider what Newsweek's chief political correspondent Howard Fineman, who works for the same parent company, said about Woodward this week.
+If there was ever any doubt that the long knives are out for Washington Post journalist Bob Woodward, consider what Newsweek's chief political correspondent Howard Fineman, who works for the same parent company, said about Woodward this week.

 Speaking at a lecture series, Fineman said Woodward has gone from being a great investigative reporter to an "official court stenographer of the Bush administration."
 Fineman criticized the famous Watergate reporter for failing to reveal his conversations with administration officials about former CIA employee Valerie Plame to his editors at the Post and attacked Woodward's credentials as an objective outsider, saying, "He's a great reporter, but he's become a great reporter of official history."